Exemption Basics

 Is the Cash in My Bank Accounts Exempt in Bankruptcy?

-Protecting cash, checking and savings accounts, and investment accounts is difficult in bankruptcy.
-The funds are rarely protected in bankruptcy and are easy for a trustee to obtain and distribute to creditors.
-Learn what's required to keep your cash and bank account balances in Chapters 7 and 13.
+Because protecting cash, checking, savings, and investment accounts is difficult in bankruptcy, a trustee can quickly obtain them and distribute them to creditors.
+Learn what's required to keep money safe in Chapters 7 and 13.

 Common Questions